Jim Johnstone (umpire)

-James Edward Johnstone (December 9, 1872 - June 13, 1927) was a professional baseball umpire.
+James Edward Johnstone (December 9, 1872 - June 13, 1927) was an Irish professional baseball umpire.
 Johnstone worked in three Major leagues in his career, the American League (1902), National League (1903-1912), and the Federal League (1915).
 He umpired 1,736 major league games in his 12-year career.
 Johnstone umpired in the 1906, and 1909 World Series.

 Minor league pitching career

 Johnstone pitched in the minor leagues between 1894 and 1899, once throwing a no-hitter in the Atlantic League.

 Umpiring career

 Johnson's major league umpiring career began in 1902.
 After one season in the American League, he joined the National League.
 By 1911, Johnstone was involved in a disagreement with league president Thomas Lynch related to umpiring an unsanctioned offseason series.
 A 1912 salary dispute ended Johnstone's tenure in the National League.

 While working in the American Association in 1914, Johnstone's jaw was broken by a punch from pitcher Bill Burns.
 The incident, and the light punishment received by Burns, led to Johnstone's resignation from the league.
 Johnstone spent his final year of umpiring in the Federal League that next season.